Engr Javed Mahmood Bukhari Appointed As New Rector NUST - UrduPoint

 Engr Javed Mahmood Bukhari Appointed As New Rector NUST

+Engineer Javed Mahmood Bukhari has assumed the office of Rector National University of Sciences and Technology (NUST).

-Engr Javed Mahmood Bukhari assumed the office of Rector National University of Sciences & Technology (NUST) here on Wednesday, December 16, 2020
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Dec, 2020 ):Engineer Javed Mahmood Bukhari has assumed the office of Rector National University of Sciences and Technology (NUST).

 The better part of Engr Bukhari's illustrious career spans active service in the Pakistan Army's Corps of Engineers, where, after having received the coveted Sword of Honour, he distinguished himself by rising to the rank of Lieutenant General.